Top Three Do’s And Don’ts

 First, let’s do the don’ts first (wow, that looks weird, doesn’t it?), to get those out of the way:

 1. Don’t comment on blogs with “Great Blog!” and leave it at that.
 It’s comments like that which makes it harder these days to determine what’s spam and what’s not.
 As you know, I hate spam, but I’ve also talked about how it’s getting sneakier and smarter these days.
-Our friend Sire talks often about people who drop by and leave lots of one line comments just to move up the lists of those people who have top commentator listings, like mine over there on the right (and look who’s at the top).
+Our friend Peter talks often about people who drop by and leave lots of one line comments just to move up the lists of those people who have top commentator listings, like mine over there on the right (and look who’s at the top).
 Whether or not it’s truly spam, it looks like spam, and it’s disingenuous to the person who’s writing the blog.

 2. Don’t limit yourself to just one advertising method.
 Y’all see all the things that I test here, then tell you about, but I know I still have a lot of methods that I’ve yet to try.
 There is no one way that will work for everyone; man, I’ve proven that!
 If you’re not making $500,000 a year, you probably need to change something around, keep tweaking, and keep learning.
 Yeah, I know that’s a super lofty goal, and most of us would be happier with a lot less than that from blogging, or from our websites, or from any other internet marketing in general, but I like to dream big.

-3. Don’t get discouraged if you don’t see overnight millions.
-Let’s face this fact; there are a lot of dead blogs and websites out there.
-A good number of those folks tried to make money online and failed.
-Some of those people participated in programs like Jeff Paul’s Internet Millions or Stores Online programs.
 Think about it this way; just how many blogs are there out here that consider themselves “Make Money Blogging” blogs?
-Folks, in some fashion, I’ve been at this for four years, and it’s not until this past year when I’ve actually started making any money at all.
+Folks, in one way or another I’ve been at this for four years, and it’s not until this past year when I’ve actually started making any money at all.
 I feel it’s because of things I’ve learned since I started writing this blog.
 Obviously, it’s a long process.
 The best part about all of it is that it doesn’t cost a lot to try these things out, and to stick with it just a little bit longer.
 As Jesse Jackson used to say, “Never give up; never stop trying; keep hope alive.”

 And now, the do’s:

-1. Be persistent in continuing to learn advertising and marketing.
-Now that’s really what this blog is all about.
-I try to learn more and more about affiliate and internet marketing, and as our friend Steve says, I tend to process a lot of information.
-Unfortunately, there’s also a lot of information that I probably don’t put into practice for one reason or another, so I’m not making the kind of money I should be making.
-That doesn’t mean I’m not always learning.
-If things so well, we’re going to get some specific questions answered from a big time internet marketer soon, which I think would help everyone out.
-Still, you see me testing things and telling you about them; you see me sharing my stats; you see me sharing websites I find; and you see me sharing ebooks I’ve obtained here and there, free ebooks that I’m allowed to share with you.
-And I try to write something different than what everyone else is writing.
 You saw my rant on this idea of massive traffic; well, since I wrote that, in Twitter, I’ve probably seen at least 20 new posts that have said the same exact thing as everyone else.
 Is there something new?
 I don’t know.
 But I do know that there’s always something new to learn, a different perspective, a different tactic, and I’m going to continue trying to learn more and more; I hope you keep coming back to learn, and to teach me some things.

-2. Comment, Comment, Comment on other blogs in your niche.
-Actually, I want to extend this one further to say comment any place where you feel you can make a contribution in some fashion.
-I actually do understand the tactic of commenting only on blogs that fit your niche, in that it presupposes those people will see your comment, figure you’re some kind of authority, and decide to come by.
 But I’ve had more fun and met some great people on blogs that have nothing to do with my niche; heck, do I have a niche anyway?
 I write three blogs, and this is probably the only one that doesn’t really have a niche, as much as a concentration.
 I have varied interests, so I comment on blogs every and anywhere.
 And I try to offer something with each comment, even if it’s only two lines.
 There’s a lot of great stuff out there; take the time to look at it, then comment on it, and finally,…

-3. Spread some link love in your own articles and blog posts.
-Well, that’s what started this article to begin with, isn’t it, acknowledging the great job Tim did in writing his post, then expanding on a few points of it for my blog.
-For those of you who say there’s never anything to write about, you’re just not trying.
 If I look at any five blogs, I can find something to write about, and probably get 500 words out of it.
 I’m a genuinely curious person, and I haven’t even brought up my interest in psychology, the universe, quantum physics, poker (well, I have talked about poker), history, music, and the like.
 But I’ve shared tons of links with y’all, even on this post; have you noticed that not all the links here are to this blog?
 Well, I’ve also done a lot of internal linking within my own blog, as well as this post.
 Internal linking is important to your own SEO (oh yeah, I’ve talked about that also), and it gives those who might like what you have to say more pages to explore if they like even a little bit of what you’ve written.
 Last night, for instance, I liked this one blog so much that I read 10 of his posts, though I only commented on one of them; I wish I could remember right now who it was, because I’d share it with you.

 But there you go, my top three of each category.
 All that, and if you go to Tim’s blog, there are 54 more gems for you to absorb.
 Who could ask for more than that?
 Oh yeah, lots of links on this one, aren’t there?
 Well, I wanted to do something special for post #399; I hope you enjoy some of them; take care, and enjoy your Saturday.